 When the barrier ending is located within the clear zone, a crashworthy end treatment that is compatible with the portable water filled barrier must be installed.
-The crashworthy end treatment must meet or exceed the requirements of NCHRP 350, TL-3 or MASH, TL-3.
+The crashworthy end treatment must meet or exceed the requirements of NCHRP 350, TL-3 or MASH, TL-3 and have FHWA acceptance.